-If you’re rolling down the aisle of Hobby Lobby and the Cricut Vinyl is full price but the Paper Source brand is 50% off, girlfriend, get the off brand!
-Store brands from Hobby Lobby, Michael’s, and JoAnns are almost as good as Cricut’s.
-And sometimes I have success with off brands from Walmart, too.
-I typically prefer Cricut’s brand, but if I can get a store brand for half the price and it’s not for a majorly high quality project, I’ll opt for the cheap-o.
+If you’re rolling down the aisle of Hobby Lobby and the Cricut Vinyl is full price but the Paper Source brand is 50% off, get the off brand!
+Store brands from Hobby Lobby, Michaels, and JoAnns are almost as good as Cricut’s, and sometimes I have success with off brands from Walmart, too.
+I typically prefer Cricut’s brand, but if I can get a store brand for half the price and it’s not for a majorly high-quality project, I’ll opt for the cheap-o.

 Want To Know My Exact Process For Building The Perfect Craft Space?